 Psychoanalyst Hugo Denizart made the documentary about Bispo do Rosário after the Brazilian Ministry of Health assigned him to investigate the conditions at the Colônia Juliano Moreira institution.
 During the process he discovered Bispo do Rosário and his work, and was so impressed that he dedicated the documentary him instead.

 Changes in quality may be visible in the film, because it concerns a montage of digital copies of a lost original.

 Memória do Corpo (Memory of the Body), 1984

 Courtesy The World of Lygia Clark Cultural Association

-Lygia Clark (Brazil, 1920—1988), who started as a painter and sculptor, was part of the Brazilian Neo-Concrete group of artists, who declared with a manifesto in 1959 to perceive an artwork rather as a quasi-corpus than as a ‘machine’ or an ‘object’, and embraced the subjective experience, of both the artist and the viewer.
+Lygia Clark (Brazil, 1920—1988), who started as a painter and sculptor, was part of the Brazilian Neo-Concrete group of artists, who declared with a manifesto in 1959 to perceive an artwork rather as a quasi-corpus than as a ‘machine’ or an ‘object’.
+They and embraced the subjective experience of both the artist and the viewer.
 Although Clark would withdraw from the group shortly after, she dedicated her life-long practice to question objecthood and to explore how one can relate to works of art, among others by making participatory propositions and collective body experiments.

 Memória do Corpo (Memory of the Body) is one of the few videos featuring Clark, in a session of Estruturação do Self (Structuration of the Self).
 From 1979—1988, she identified the relational capacity of materials to create her Objetos relacionais (Relational objects), with which she would develop therapeutic sessions to replace art by a practice of aesthetic healing.
-With this approach, Clark undid the categorized and hierarchical relationship between materials, objects and individuals, to come an artistic practice rooted in the senses.
+With this approach, Clark undid the categorized and hierarchical relationship between materials, objects and individuals, to come to an artistic practice rooted in the senses.